 “Introduction” pp. 1-16 with Kenneth Bo Nielsen and Uwe Skoda, and “Ajit Singh S/O Charan Singh”, pp. 73-102 in Stig Toft Madsen, Kenneth Bo Nielsen and Uwe Skoda (eds.)
 Trysts with Democracy: Political Practice in South Asia, London and New York: Anthem, 2011 and later Indian edition.

-“Being on and being in: Exposure and influence of academic experts in contemporary Denmark” to be published by Routledge around May 2011 in Livia Holden (ed.)
-Cultural Expertise and Litigation: Patterns, Conflicts, Narratives.
+“Being on and being in: exposure and influence of academic experts in contemporary Denmark”, pp. 73-93 in Livia Holden (ed.)
+Cultural Expertise and Litigation: Patterns, Conflicts, Narratives, London: Routledge, 2011.

 STM, September 2014